OfficeDev/Microsoft-Teams-Samples/samples/msgext-expert-finder-js/README.md

 1. Select **Debug > Start Debugging** or **F5** to run the app in a Teams web client.

 ## Setup SSO for Expert finder.
-1) Go to app registrations in azure portal and search the app created by toolkit.
+1) Go to app registrations in azure portal and search for the app registration created by toolkit automatically.
 You will get the resource suffix inside `samples/msgext-expert-finder-js/env/.env.local` with key as `APP_NAME_SUFFIX`.
 This resource suffix should be used to search the created azure resources.
 For eg you can search the app registration with name like `expert-finder-local`
  ![redirect](images/app-reg-page.png)
-2) Go to redirect url section.
-Select Add a platform -> Web -> Add below url
+2) Under Manage > Authentication > Platform Configurations > Add a Platform > Web > Redirect URIs > Add the below URI
  - `https://token.botframework.com/.auth/web/redirect`
  - Under implicit grant flow make sure Access token and Id token both options are selected.
  - Select Configure.